 The South Island is better known for its extreme sports but the North Island has just as much adrenalin rushing activities.
 A few things that might be fun to do are zorbing, bungee jumping off the Harbour Bridge, hiking to the top of the Harbour Bridge or Tower Jumping off the Sky Tower.

-New Zealand is predominately a made up of smaller towns and cities but there are two major cities in New Zealand and they are both located in the North Island.
+New Zealand predominately consists of smaller towns but there are two major cities in New Zealand and they are both located in the North Island.

 The South Island is thought of as being the prettier of the two islands and I think that it is hard to argue against it.
 The South Island also has beautiful rolling green hills but it has some of the most diverse natural beauty that I have seen in a small area.
 If you want to see natural beauty there is no better place to go than the South Island.
 Some of the natural features that can be seen in the South Island are fiords, glaciers, snowcapped mountains, pristine lakes and raging rivers.

 In addition to being an outdoor lover’s paradise, the South Island is known for being a pioneer in extreme sports.
 The South Island is where bungee jumping and shallow water speed boating started.
 Queenstown is known as the adrenalin and adventure capital of the world.